Tim Hutchinson

-Young Timothy Hutchinson (born August 11, 1949) is an American Republican politician, lobbyist, and former United States senator from the state of Arkansas.
+Young Timothy Hutchinson (born August 11, 1949) is an American politician, lobbyist, and former United States senator from the state of Arkansas.
+A Republican, he was the first Republican U.S. senator to represent Arkansas since the reconstruction era.

 Personal life

-Hutchinson was born in Bentonville in northwestern Arkansas, the son of John Malcolm Hutchinson, Sr. (1907–91) and Coral Virginia (Mount) Hutchinson (1912–98).
+Hutchinson was born in Bentonville, Arkansas, the son of John Malcolm Hutchinson, Sr. (1907–1991) and Coral Virginia (Mount) Hutchinson (1912–1998).
 He was raised on the family farm in nearby Gravette.
-He graduated with a B.A. from Bob Jones University and received an M.A. in political science from the University of Arkansas (1990).
+He graduated with a Bachelor of Arts degree from Bob Jones University and received an Master of Arts degree in political science from the University of Arkansas (1990).

 He currently is a lobbyist and is a resident of Alexandria, Virginia.
 He is married to Randi Fredholm Hutchinson, an attorney in Washington, D.C.
 He was the first Republican to have been elected to the U.S. Senate in Arkansas since 1879.